 How do I use OBS to record my podcast?

-Some things are best explained via a demonstration rather than mere words, so please check out this very quick YouTube video which shows you how to record podcasts with OBS Studio.
+Some things are best explained via a demonstration rather than mere words, so please check out this quick YouTube video which shows you how to record podcasts with OBS Studio.

 Or, for a more in-depth walkthrough, you could read the blog post available on this link, which also discusses different web hosts and their prices.

 As we mentioned, OBS Studio does not allow you to record or live stream audio only.
 So if you’ve decided that you only want to record audio, you might be interested in using other free, open-source software.